abraini-Nascent/wingmercs/readme.md

 - Skybox generated from https://tools.wwwtyro.net/space-3d/index.html

 ## Bugs:
-- [x] afterburner seems to go on forever
-- [x] static size VDUs, they are all different sizes and are not consistent so don't look good
-- [x] I think the AI can only turn up and right? or down and left? they seem to be stuck making only one direction turns
-- [x] targeting hud stays active after target leaves screen
-- [x] player ship continues to emit particles after death screen and on score screen
-- [x] enemies aren't shooting as much after steering fix
-- [x] each trail shares the same material, so if anyone hits afterburner everyone lights up
 - [ ] trails start from origin when on a sub-node
   - [ ] waiting for pr in babylonjs to merge
-- [x] scene, player, and enemies don't reset on a new game after death
-- [x] ai aren't shooting missiles
-- [x] game over isn't moving to score scene
-- [x] dead ships are undead after loosing one round and starting a new game
-- [x] drift doesn't always stick, speed down should be on button up if not drifting
 ## TODO:
 ### initial publish of demo
 - [x] flight model